magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 {% endhighlight %}

 In HTML page, to locate the UI block that contains a button, we will use a `.page-main-actions` locator.
+[Learn more about locator definitions.]

 The SynonymsIndex.xml page must contain the following block to be able to run the method in a test case.